 5.4.5 Family Medical Leave

 After one year of Mines service, a faculty member working 1250 hours over the prior 12 months may be eligible for up to 520 hours of unpaid Family Medical Leave, taken either continuously or intermittently, for the following purposes: (1) the birth and care of a child within one year of the birth; (2) the placement and care of an adopted child within one year of the placement; (3) the faculty member’s treatment for and recovery from a serious health condition; (4) the faculty member’s care for the serious health condition of his or her child, parent, or spouse; (5) when a faculty member’s child, parent, or spouse experiences a qualifying exigency directly related to being called to or on active duty for a contingency operation during a declared war or; (6) when a faculty member is a military caregiver for a child, parent, spouse, or next of kin who suffers a serious injury or illness in the line of duty while on active duty in support of a contingency operation.
 Family Medical Leave is prorated for part-time work.
 Benefits eligibility does not affect leave eligibility.
-The faculty member will be required to utilize all of his or her accumulated paid leave—in accordance with the applicable rules governing such usage set forth in other Mines leave policies—before he or she will be placed on unpaid family medical leave, but the use of paid leave will not extend the total period of time to which the employee is entitled to under this paragraph.
+The faculty member will be required to utilize all of their accumulated paid leave—in accordance with the applicable rules governing such usage set forth in other Mines leave policies—before they will be placed on unpaid family medical leave, but the use of paid leave will not extend the total period of time to which the employee is entitled to under this paragraph.
 The above is only a brief description of the complex rules concerning Family Medical Leave.
 Please contact the Human Resources Office for more specific information on this subject.

 5.4.6 Holiday Leave